varunp28/Functions-of-Loops/README.md

 If the condition is true, the loop repeats; otherwise, it stops.

 Useful when you want to execute a loop body before checking a condition.

+# Algorithm for Password verification:
+Algorithm for Password Verification Program
+Initialize variables:

+Set the correct password (e.g., "OpenSesame").

+Initialize attempts to 0.

+Set the maximum allowed attempts to 3.

+Initialize a flag accessGranted to false.

+Repeat while attempts are less than the maximum allowed and access is not granted:

+Prompt the user to enter a password.

+Read the user input.

+Check if the entered password matches the correct password:

+If yes:

+Set accessGranted to true.

+Display "Access Granted!
+Welcome!".

+Exit the loop.

+If no:

+Increment attempts by 1.

+Display "Incorrect password.
+Try again.".

+Display the number of remaining attempts (maxAttempts - attempts).

+After the loop ends, check if access was not granted:

+If accessGranted is still false:

+Display "System Locked!
+Too many incorrect attempts.".

+End program.